-One Pot Fagioli Soup
+One-Pot Pasta Fagioli Soup

-The fagioli soup needs about 45 minutes to 1 hour to simmer to guarantee the carrots and celery have softened up.
+This soup needs about 45 minutes to 1 hour to simmer to guarantee the carrots and celery have softened up.
 If you find that your soup is a little thick then add some more beef broth until you get the desired consistency, then simmer a bit longer.

 Also, many of the recipes I found online call for the pasta to be added straight to the soup.
-I opted not to do this for my Olive Garden fagioli soup recipe because anytime I put pasta straight into a soup, two things happen.
+I opted not to do this for my Olive Garden Pasta fagioli soup recipe because anytime I put pasta straight into a soup, two things happen.

 First of all, the pasta itself becomes way too mushy.
 Secondly, the pasta soaks up a lot of the soup’s broth, which makes the soup itself thick and glutenous.

 Personally, I make my pasta first, set it aside and then make the rest of the soup.
 When I’m ready to eat, I add the pasta to my bowl then pour the soup over top.